PhilChodrow/PIC16B/syllabus.md

 2. **Control**.
 I've tried to give you more control over your grade in this course.
 You shouldn't really have to guess about what grade you're going to get on an assignment.
 Check the specs -- did you meet them fully?
 If so, you should expect full credit.
 If not, you should expect a clear explanation of what needs to be improved, and an opportunity to act on that to receive full credit.
 3. **Communication**.
 I want you to know *exactly* what I'm looking for in an assignment.
 Specs grading gives me a responsibility to articulate my expectations as clearly and operationally as possible.

+## Possible Modifications

-That said, my implementation of specs grading in Fall '21 is *experimental*.
+My implementation of specs grading in Fall '21 is *experimental*.
 There will likely be mistakes, and we will work through them together.
 I will do my best to make sure that you never suffer for mistakes that I make.
+In particular:

+> I will never modify the grading scheme in a way that reduces the total number of points or makes it significantly harder to earn points.

 <div class="fancy-h1">Assignments</div>